syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

         verticalSpacing: 20
     },
     defaultSettings: {
-        //set the default properties of the node.
+        //Sets the default properties of the node.
-        //set the default properties of the connector.
+        //Sets the default properties of the connector.
     },

-    //initialize the node template.
+    //Initializes the node template.
     nodeTemplate: nodeTemplate,

-    //configure data source for diagram
+    //Configures data source for Diagram
     dataSourceSettings: {
-        //specifies the dataSource
+        //Specifies the dataSource
     }
 });